pokt-network/smt/README.md

 However, if this is not desired, the two option functions `WithPathHasher` and `WithValueHasher` can be used to change the hashing function used for the keys and values respectively.

 If `nil` is passed into `WithValueHasher` functions, it will act as identity hasher and store the values unaltered in the tree.

+### Nil values

+A `nil` value is the same as the placeholder value in the SMT and as such inserting a key with a `nil` value has specific behaviours.
+Although the insertion of a key-value pair with a `nil` value will alter the root hash, a proof will not recognise the key as being in the tree.

+Assume `(key, value)` pairs as follows:

+- `(key, nil)` -> DOES modify the `root` hash
+  - Proving this `key` is in the tree will fail
+- `(key, value)` -> DOES modify the `root` hash
+  - Proving this `key` is in the tree will succeed

 ## Hashers & Digests